 “It is clear there are doubts as to the effects that this activity might cause,” he said.

-Scientists have warned that deep sea mining would kill species and damage ecosystems by releasing noise, light and dust storms, while companies that support such mining argue it is cheaper and has less of an impact than land mining.
+Scientists have warned that deep-sea mining would kill species and damage ecosystems by releasing noise, light and dust storms, while companies that support such mining argue that it is cheaper and has less of an impact than land mining.